nesfit/domainradar-clf/README.md

 # ML Classification Pipeline for DomainRadar

+## Requirements
+- Python 3.11
+- poetry 1.8 (Please install using pipx)

+Note: If you have a newer default Python version, make sure this venv uses 3.11, e.g.:
+`poetry env use /usr/local/bin/python3.11`

 ## Usage

 Modify the **pyproject.toml** file in your Python Poetry project - extend the `[tool.poetry.dependencies]` section with: